fxm90/dev-notes/README.md

  - Can't contain duplicate values.
  - All items we want to store must conform to `Hashable` protocol.

-Please have a look at ["The power of sets in Swift" (by John Sundell)](https://medium.com/@johnsundell/the-power-of-sets-in-swift-57be8b223da0) for further examples and use-cases.
+For further examples and use-cases please have a look at ["The power of sets in Swift" (by John Sundell)](https://medium.com/@johnsundell/the-power-of-sets-in-swift-57be8b223da0).

 ## #08 – Remove all sub-views from `UIView`